IME handling guide¶

 IME state management¶

 IME is a text input system.
-It means that except when a user wants to input some text, IME shouldn’t be avaliable.
+It means that except when a user wants to input some text, IME shouldn’t be available.
 For example, pressing the space key to attempt scrolling a page may be consumed and prevented by IME.
 Additionally, password editors need to request special behavior with IME.

 For solving this issue, Gecko sets the proper IME state at DOM focus change.